SpringRoll/Automated-QA/README.md

 will make the linter fail with status code 123 if a code style issue is found.

 ### Asset Scanner
-A typical linting pass would look like this:
+A typical asset scanning pass would look like this:
 ```
 npx sras -p path/to/the/deploy/folder --config path/to/scan/rules/config
 ```
-This script should be ran as a post build process and the path provided should be the deploy folder of the game.
+This script should be ran as a post build process and the path provided should be the root of the deploy folder of the game.

 Note: You must provide the scanner with a valid JSON `--config` file that outlines the rules for specific file types.
 If a file type is missing from the config, then the file will be ignored during the scan.